Utena - Anthy and Utena in the Apocalypse Saga

 In other words, in an unusual situation, a person may do an unusual thing.
 Utena asks, “You too?” and Anthy does not answer.
 It allows that Anthy might someday leave the Academy, not something she is able to believe for now.

 Episode 30 is when Utena is corrupted.
-Utena has another “I don’t know why my heart is beating so fast” event, this time for Akio.
+Thinking of Akio, Utena does not know why her heart is beating so fast, a trope.
 She loves both Anthy and Akio (though as Anthy says, every love is different).
 Akio increasingly draws her into his orbit and away from Anthy.
 At bedtime, the process is underway but she is not yet corrupted.
 Anthy notices that Utena didn’t eat much; Utena’s feelings are in turmoil.
 See the three candles on bedtime and, for the projected image of two moons, celestial bodies.

 the rest